SticsRPacks/documentation/deprecation.md

     - First change the function code (put the old argument at the end of the argument list)
     - Then change the function documentation (see here-before)
-    - Then build and test the package (ctl-shift-T) and check that warnings on the deprecated arguments are given.
+    - Then build (ctl-shift-B) and test the package (ctl-shift-T) and check that warnings on the deprecated arguments are given.
     - Then search for the calls to the concerned function everywhere in the tests (folder tests) and docs (folder vignettes) and examples (folder R)
     - Then build and test the package (ctl-shift-T) and check that there are no more warnings.
     - Then commit